10 Common Time Management Mistakes That Are Slowing You Down

 Our entire life is a learning process.
 Every time we dive into a new project, we face a number of hurdles, but we also learn how to jump over them along the way.
-While you should strive towards getting the best performance, you need to keep in mind that you don’t have the luxury to complete every task to perfection.
+While you should strive towards excellence, keep in mind that sometimes done is better than perfect.

-This may sound counter productive but it’s really important to incorporate into your daily routine to see the results in the long run.
-No matter whether you are working on urgent tasks or completing some minor errands, setting some time aside to have a break is simply an imperative.
-According to a study conducted by Draugiem Group, our brains simply weren’t built to focus for eight-full hours.
-The only reasonable solution is to step away and do something not related to your job – eat, go for a quick walk, exercise, or simply do nothing and relax.
+Whether you’re working on an urgent task or a bunch of low-priority ones, set aside time for breaks.
+According to a study by Draugiem Group, our brains simply weren’t built to focus for eight hours.
+The only reasonable solution is to step away and do something not related to your job—eat, go for a quick walk, exercise, or simply do nothing and relax.
 This should help you clear your thoughts and gain more psychological energy for the work to come.